Also Like

 1. Prepare a Safe, Comfortable Space

 Create a dedicated space in your home where your new cat can feel secure, especially in the first few days.
 A quiet room with food, water, a litter box, toys, and a cozy bed will help them feel safe.
-Limiting their space initially helps reduce anxiety, allowing them to explore their surroundings at their own pace.
+Limiting their space initially reduces anxiety and supports a smooth rescue cat transition.

 2. Give Them Time to Adjust

 It’s natural for a rescue cat to feel fearful or anxious in a new environment.
-Avoid overwhelming them by giving them plenty of time to adjust.
-Let them approach you when they’re ready, and don’t force interaction.
-Gradually, as they become more comfortable, they’ll likely show curiosity and start exploring more.
+Avoid overwhelming them: let them approach you when they’re ready, and don’t force interaction.
+Trust builds quietly—one small safe moment at a time.

 3. Introduce Slowly to Other Pets